GSreeSwetha/FetchAssessment/README.md

 execute command -> ls

 Here you will find available files in your instance.
-So, now you have to create files in the instance steps to create a file.
-Copy the content of the file and follow these commands : vi dependencies.sh set the file in insert mode with -> click ESC and click i right click to paste the content click ESC -> :wq follow the process to create files download_docker.sh, create_container.sh, masking.py execute the command ->   ls -lrt you will find all the files created
+So, now you have to create files in the instance Steps to create a file.
+Copy the content of the file and follow these commands : <br />
+vi dependencies.sh <br />
+set the file in insert mode with -> click ESC and click i <br />
+right click to paste the content <br />
+click ESC -> :wq <br />
+follow the process to create files download_docker.sh, create_container.sh, masking.py <br />
+execute the command ->   ls -lrt <br />
+you will find all the files created <br />
-Now give executive permissions for the files with command -> chmod 777 *
+Now give executive permissions for the files with command -> chmod 777 * <br />

 3. execution of files
-execute the files by following these commands one by one:
+execute the files by following these commands one by one: <br />
-./dependencies.sh  (if a pop-up displays-> hit enter) ./download_docker.sh  (If you find any issue with this file, restart Putty and execute this command) ./create_docker.sh python3 masking.py
+./dependencies.sh  (if a pop-up displays-> hit enter) <br />
+./download_docker.sh  (If you find any issue with this file, restart Putty and execute this command) <br />
+./create_docker.sh <br />
+python3 masking.py

 4. connect to Postgres and check the data